lucas-perata/lucas-perata/README.md

 # <div align="center">I'm Lucas, a full-stack developer 👨‍💻</div>

-- 🔭 I’m currently working on one MVC WEB APP with .NET CORE and a .NET CORE API + Angular
+- 🔭 I’m currently working on an app with .NET + Next.js and TS

-- 🌱 I’m currently learning TypeScript, Angular and C# (.NET CORE)
+- 🌱 I’m currently learning about algorithms and low level with Rust

 - ⚡ Fun fact: I use tabs over spaces